What’s shopping in a pandemic like? Drive to your local mall

 Given so much uncertainty, many major national mall operators have held off on announcing reopening plans and are weighing safety protocols while waiting for stay-at-home restrictions to be lifted.

-Taubman Centers, which operates 26 malls worldwide and was acquired by Indianapolis-based Simon earlier this year, said it plans to open three malls — two in Florida and one in Utah— on Wednesday.
+Taubman Centers, which operates 26 malls worldwide and is being acquired by Indianapolis-based Simon, said it plans to open three malls — two in Florida and one in Utah— on Wednesday.
 Chattanooga, Tennessee-based CBL Properties, which owns and manages 108 properties, said it will be announcing its reopening plans on a property-by-property basis.

 Even before the cornonavirus pandemic, malls were grappling with a shift to online retail as well as shoppers who’d grown bored of department stores and specialty chains like The Gap.
 That resulted in a number of bankruptcies and liquidations of stores.